mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The original dataset contained coded varible names that were relabeled to made their names more descriptive.
 Variables are either the mean of the original values, expressed as "mean()" or the standard deviation, expressed as "std()".
-Each posible measurement is provied in a 3 axial model: -X, -Y, -Z
+Some measurement are provied in a 3 axial model: -X, -Y, -Z.
+"Jerk" indicates a sudden movement of the subject
+"Gyroscope" indicates that the signal was captured with the smartphone gyroscope
+"Magnitude"

 #### 1- Time domain variables begin with "time":
 **Signal based on the body of the participant:**
 - timeBodyAccelerometer-mean()-X, -Y, -Z and timeBodyAccelerometer-std()-X, -Y, -Z
-- timeBodyAccelerometerJerk-mean()-X, -Y, -Z and timeBodyAccelerometerJerk-std()-X, -Y, -Z; Jerk indicates a sudden movement of the subject
+- timeBodyAccelerometerJerk-mean()-X, -Y, -Z and timeBodyAccelerometerJerk-std()-X, -Y, -Z
-- timeBodyGyroscope-mean()-X, -Y, -Z and timeBodyGyroscope-std()-X, -Y, -Z; Gyroscope indicates that the signal was captured with the smartphone gyroscope
+- timeBodyGyroscope-mean()-X, -Y, -Z and timeBodyGyroscope-std()-X, -Y, -Z
+- timeBodyGyroscopeJerk-mean()-X, -Y, -Z and timeBodyGyroscopeJerk-std()-X, -Y, -Z
+- timeBodyAccelerometerMagnitude-mean()  and timeBodyAccelerometerMagnitude-std()
+- timeGravityAccelerometerMagnitude-mean() and timeGravityAccelerometerMagnitude-std()
+- timeBodyAccelerometerJerkMagnitude-mean() and timeBodyAccelerometerJerkMagnitude-std()
+- timeBodyGyroscopeMagnitude-mean() and timeBodyGyroscopeMagnitude-std()
+- timeBodyGyroscopeJerkMagnitude-mean() and timeBodyGyroscopeJerkMagnitude-std()

 **Signal based on the gravity**
-- timeGravityAccelerometer-mean()-X, -Y, -Z
-- timeGravityAccelerometer-std()-X, -Y, -Z
+- timeGravityAccelerometer-mean()-X, -Y, -Z  and  timeGravityAccelerometer-std()-X, -Y, -Z

 #### 2- Frequency domain varibles begin with "frequency":